-(1) These awards vest over a five-year period in five equal tranches with the first tranche scheduled to vest on the first anniversary of the grant date.
+(2) These awards vest over a five-year period in five equal tranches with the first tranche scheduled to vest on the first anniversary of the grant date.

-- (2) These awards vest over a four-year period in four equal tranches with the first tranche scheduled to vest on the first anniversary of the grant date. - (3) These awards vest over a three-year period in three equal tranches with the first tranche scheduled to vest on the first anniversary of the grant date. - (4) These awards vest on the second anniversary of the grant date. - (5) These awards vest on the third anniversary of the grant date. - (6) This award was scheduled to vest over a three-year period in three equal tranches with the first tranche scheduled to vest on the first anniversary of the grant date.
-Mr. Moore voluntarily terminated his employment with us effective March 13, 2015, and he forfeited the unvested portion of the award on that date in accordance with its terms. - (7) This award was scheduled to vest on the third anniversary of the grant date.
-Mr. Moore voluntarily terminated his employment with us effective March 13, 2015, and he forfeited this award in accordance with its terms.
+- (3) These awards vest over a four-year period in four equal tranches with the first tranche scheduled to vest on the first anniversary of the grant date. - (4) These awards vest over a three-year period in three equal tranches with the first tranche scheduled to vest on the first anniversary of the grant date. - (5) These awards vested over a five-year period in equal tranches and became fully vested on February 5, 2013. - (6) This award vested over a five-year period in equal tranches and became fully vested on September 9, 2013. - (7) This award vested in full on the third anniversary of its grant date, June 12, 2012. - (8) These awards vest on the second anniversary of the grant date. - (9) These awards vest on the third anniversary of the grant date. - (10) Represents the second, third, and fourth tranches of an award that vests over a four-year period in four equal tranches.
+The first tranche vested on the first anniversary of the grant date, which occurred prior to December 31, 2014. - (11) This award was scheduled to vest over a three-year period in three equal tranches with the first tranche scheduled to vest on the first anniversary of the grant date.
+Mr. Moore voluntarily terminated his employment with us effective March 13, 2015, and he forfeited the unvested portion of the award on that date. - (12) This award was scheduled to vest on the third anniversary of the grant date.
+Mr. Moore voluntarily terminated his employment with us effective March 13, 2015, and he forfeited this award.